Kai Province: History

 With the establishment of the Tokugawa shogunate, Kai was regarded as strategically important to the defense of Edo due to its position between the Tōkaidō and Nakasendō highways, which were connected through Kai Province by the Kōshū Kaidō.
 Kai Province was entrusted briefly to Tokugawa clan members or the highly trusted Yanagisawa clan from 1705-1724 as Kōfu Domain, but for the most part was retained as tenryō territory ruled directly by the shogunate through a succession of hatamoto-class daikan.

 After the Meiji Restoration, Kai province was renamed Kōfu Prefecture in 1869.
 With the abolition of the han system in 1871, it was renamed Yamanashi Prefecture.

 Historical districts

-Kai was traditionally divided into four districts:
+Kai Province consisted of nine districts (originally consisted of traditionally four):